salt-formulas/salt-formulas/doc/source/develop/extending-formulas.rst

             - redis
             - ruby

-And individual service roles metadata are stored as detailed ``roles`` grain.
+And each service roles metadata is stored as detailed ``roles`` grain.

 .. code-block:: bash